-I believe that people are most successful when they do what they love, which means complementary therapists are already half way there.
-Working in that sweet spot where your talents, passions and motivations overlap has got to make sense.
+Running a rewarding nutritional therapy practice means you will have to work hard but it will be much easier if you also work smart.
+I’ve learned from my own career and from watching the world around me that people are most successful when they do what they love, which means complementary therapists are already half way there.
+Working in that sweet spot where your talents, passions and motivations overlap is much more likely to lead to fulfilment.

 “Dawn was one of my favourite lecturers and tutors when I was in college.
 As well as being extremely knowledgeable about nutrition, her teaching style was really encouraging and dynamic.
 After a few years of practicing and while making some big changes at work, I knew that I needed a mentor to help me move forward.
 I immediately thought of Dawn.
 Working with Dawn has helped me on a multitude of levels.

 – She has helped me to really understand what I want from my practice, to understand who my target audience is, and, following on from that, to refine my message and my voice.